Spatially modulated, orbital selective ferromagnetism in La$_5$Co$_2$Ge$_3$: Magnetic properties

 \section{Magnetic properties}

 In this Section, we analyze the magnetic properties of \lcg\ at ambient and applied pressure.
-Magnetism in this system derives solely from 3d orbitals of cobalt, due to a marginal contribution of other orbitals at the Fermi level (cf. Fig. \ref{DOSNM}(a)).
-Moreover, magnetic properties of Co1 and Co2 atoms are expected to be different due to their different $d$-orbital composition near Fermi level (cf. Fig \ref{DOSNM}(b,c) ).
-Therefore, in the following we focus only on the magnetism of Co1 and Co2 atoms.

-First, we find that at ambient pressure the magnetic coupling among cobalt atoms within the chain along $b$-axis is robustly ferromagnetic and is much stronger than this between neighbouring chains, irrespectively whether encompassing Co1 or Co2 sites.
-Next, by testing different magnetic configurations in the $a$-$c$ plane for the neighbouring chains, we have established that interchain couplings, though weaker due to large atomic distances, are also robustly ferromagnetic.
-The difference to the closest higher energy state with antiferromagnetic interchain correlations is around 2.3 meV.
-The magnetic moments obtained at ambient pressure with the experimental atomic positions are 0.486$\mu_B$ at Co1 and 0.381$\mu_B$ at Co2 atoms.
-Their inequality is expected due to different $d$-orbital contribution in the vicinity of the Fermi level as demonstrated in the nonmagnetic PDOS in Fig. \ref{DOSNM}.
-These values are higher than the experimentally determined magnetic moment 0.1 $\mu_B$ in \lcg\ \cite{Canfield2021} as happens also in other DFT calculations of low magnetic moment ferromagnets.
+Non-magnetic characteristics discussed in the previous Section indicate that magnetic properties of the system are determined predominantly by d$_{xz}$ orbitals of Co1 and the d$_{xy}$ orbitals of Co2 and that they can differ for inequivalent cobalt atoms.
+In the following we confirm these expectations.